landajuela/PyTorch-examples/README.md

 - Simple linear regression in Pytorch.

-## Recurrent Neural Network for sin curve sequence
+## Recurrent Neural Network for sin curve sequence prediction

-- Learn how to generate the sin curve.
+- Learn how to predict the sin curve.

 ## Signal to Signal learning with a recurrent neural network

-- Learn a signal to signal correspondance.
+- Learn a signal to signal regression.